 Food, clothing, personal care and household items are always welcome.
 To help ensure that our facilities continue to be maintained in the manner necessary to adequately serve our guests, you can also help by sending a monetary donation to The INN.
 Take a look at the Donate and How You Can Help sections of our site to find more detailed information regarding this issue.

 We depend on support from individuals, schools, religious organizations, community groups, businesses and foundations.
 The INN also receives local, county, state and federal funding.

 The INN has the support of generous individuals, religious, educational groups, community groups, corporations and foundations who have provided critical funding to help meet the growing needs of poverty-stricken Long Islanders.
 The INN also receives local, county, state and federal funding.

 Click the Donate tab located on our homepage.
 There you will be able to donate online along with instructions and other ways to get your donation to us.

 Yes.
 The INN is a not-for-profit 501(c)(3) organization.
 Your contribution is tax deductible to the full extent of the law.
 For more information regarding this issue, please visit www.irs.gov/charities.
 There you will find a detailed description of exemption requirements for 501(c)(3) organizations and how you can get a tax deduction for your donation.

 Since 1983 The INN has planned and instituted a series of wide-ranging programs to help people from all over Long Island who are plagued by hunger and homelessness.
 We invite you to take a look around our website and come in for a tour of our facilities to see exactly how your contribution is helping those in need.

-Click the Volunteer tab on our homepage, print out and complete the volunteer application and mail us the hard copy; or fill out the email form on our website.
+Click the Volunteer tab on our homepage, and complete the online volunteer registration form.
 An INN representative will then contact you within the next few business days.